 Vienna Airport offers a service called DEV (Digital Export Validation).
 You can declare your purchases online via your phone or at self-service kiosks at the airport.
 You only need to visit a staffed counter if your purchases do not appear in the digital system.

-Getting the refund at Vienna Airport
+Getting the Refund at Vienna Airport

 -